philzook58/basic-ass-shit/README.md

 The interesting files from stack's perspective are package.yaml.
 This is where the libraries used for the above tasks are listed.
-The source files are in src.
+The source files are in /app.
 Ain't much there.